swapchat/swapchat/README.md

 - 👋 Hi, I’m Swapnil Chaturvedi!
 - 👀 I’m interested in ...
 Creating applications with react and node
 - 🌱 I’m currently learning ...
-Next.js
+React and redux
 - 💞️ I’m looking to collaborate on ...
 FullStack web development
 - 📫 How to reach me ...
 You can mail me on "swapnilchaturvedi96@gmail.com"